devendranaga/linux-systems-programming-with-c/chapter1.md

 ### The C programming Language

 * C programming language is invented by the great programmers **Dennis Ritchie** and **Brian Kernighan**.
-* We use C programming language in many areas such as in embedded devices, high performance backend software, gaming engines etc.
+* We use C programming language in many areas such as in embedded devices, high performance backend software for servers and web browsers, gaming engines etc.
 * C is highly desired programming language to write any performance oriented code.
 * C is still a majorly used language in the current competing world where there are new programming languages every quarter.
 * C is very useful in programming device drivers or the software that can be closely written to the hardware.